ministryofjustice/cloud-platform-cli/doc/cloud-platform_cluster_create.md

       --fast                         [optional] if true, will skip the slow parts of the cluster creation process -h, --help                         help for create
-      --name string                  [optional] name of the cluster --terraform-version string     [optional] the terraform version to use. [default] 0.14.8 (default "0.14.8") --vpc string                   [optional] name of the vpc to use
+      --name string                  [optional] name of the cluster --terraform-version string     [optional] the terraform version to use. (default "1.2.5") --vpc string                   [optional] name of the vpc to use
 ```